Azure/Azure-Sentinel/Solutions/DomainTools/Playbooks/DomainTools_Iris_Investigate-Domain_Playbook/readme.md

 <a name="overview">

 ## Overview
 This playbook uses the DomainTools Iris Investigate API.
-Given a domain or set of domains associated with an incident return all Iris Investigate data for those domains as comments in the incident.
+Given a domain or set of domains associated with an incident this playbook returns all Iris Investigate data for those domains as comments in the incident.

 Learn more about the Custom Connector via the https://docs.microsoft.com/en-us/connectors/domaintoolsirisinves or visit https://www.domaintools.com/integrations to request a Api key.